 Addition of cloud technology to BIM allows access of data from anywhere and on any device to contractors and project managers.
-This helps them coordinate better with their teams on schedules or change in design or plans.
+You don’t need to be physically present on the construction site.
+This helps you coordinate better with your teams on schedules or change in design or plans.

 6D BIM provides for additional information related to operation and facility maintenance which gives a better understanding of the whole-life-cost of asset along with the cost of construction.
 This additional data may contain information on component manufacturers, installation and maintenance details, decommissioning data and energy performance throughout its life span.
 Thus, the pre-planned O&M eases better facility management in terms of cost and sustainability.

 IOT-based data driven scheduling tools like IBM Maximo and Watson IOT not only provide real time weather data but also manage work orders.
 Combining cost data with scheduling in cloud based platforms like BIM 360 enables stakeholders to track cost data and site data in real-time on any device at any time.
 Thus, it not only improves productivity, site safety and project management but also facilitates informed decision making to meet unpredictable or unexpected situations during construction.